 You can download the Canvas Student app » on your mobile device.

 Get to know Microsoft OneDrive

-- In OneDrive, you can access your files from any device, share them with other students and your instructors, and view and restore previous versions.
+- In Microsoft OneDrive, you can manage your online files from any device, share them with other students and your instructors, and view and restore previous file versions.

-If you install the OneDrive application, you will see a new OneDrive folder in your directory for managing your files.
+Install the Microsoft OneDrive application on your computer to see a new folder in your directory where you can manage your stored files.

-Back up your important coursework files on OneDrive, then they’ll be secure in the cloud and accessible from any device.
+Back up your coursework on Microsoft OneDrive, then it will be secure in the cloud in the event that your computer fails.

 Get to know Microsoft Teams